-Environmental, Social and Governance Risk
+Environmental, Social and Governance risk

-ESG risk includes both financial risks, i.e., credit risk, market risk, liquidity risk and operational risk, and non-financial risks, such as reputation damage, arising from ESG issues such as climate change.
+ESG risk includes both financial risks (i.e., credit risk, market risk and liquidity risk) and non-financial risks (e.g., operational risk and reputational damage) arising from ESG issues, including climate change.
 While a key component of ESG risk arises indirectly from the financial services we provide to our customers, it can also result directly from our own operations.
 The Group Sustainability Committee identifies and reviews ESG factors material to the Group, and ensures that sustainability factors are considered in all aspects of our operations (including day-to-day decision-making processes).
-The specific risk associated with each factor is monitored and managed in accordance with the respective frameworks, policies or guidelines.
+The specific risk associated with each factor is monitored and managed in accordance with the respective frameworks, policies or quidelines.

 Specific to our wholesale financing and capital market underwriting activities, we ensure that ESG considerations are integrated into our credit evaluation and approval processes.
-To this end, we have incorporated the Responsible Financing Policy (approved by the CC) as part of the Group Corporate Credit Policy.
+To this end, we have incorporated the Group Responsible Financing Policy (GRFP), approved by the CC, as part of the Group Corporate Credit Policy.

 Account officers are required to conduct due diligence on all new and existing customers during the onboarding process and annual credit review.
-Under the Responsible Financing Policy, customers are assessed for material ESG risk, including alignment with the Bank's responsible financing exclusion list, as well as their capacity for, commitment to and track record in ESG risk management.
+Under the GRFP, customers are assessed for material ESG risk, including alignment with the Bank's responsible financing exclusion list, as well as their capacity for, commitment to and track record in ESG risk management.
 Customers in the ESG-sensitive industries, defined by the ABS' Responsible Financing Guidelines, are subject to enhanced due diligence with sector-specific guidelines.
 All customers are classified based on the level of ESG risk in their business and are monitored on an ongoing basis for any adverse ESG-related news.
 Those with any known material ESG-related incidents would trigger an immediate review to address the ESG risk appropriately.

-Please refer to the UOB Sustainability Report 2022 for more information.
+Please refer to the UOB Sustainability Report 2023 for more information.

-Strategic and Business Risks
+Strategic and Business risks